Takako Saito

-Biography
+Life and career

 Early life and education

 Saito was born in 1929 in Sabae-Shi, Fukui Province in Japan to a wealthy landholding family.
 As the second daughter among three siblings, she had a relatively free childhood for her position.
 In her middle school years, during WWII, she and her classmates were put to work in a factory that produced military parachutes.
 Saito's job was to spin threads into rolls, an activity that bears some resemblance to her later artmaking processes.
 After the war, the post-WWII land reforms enacted under the GHQ left her family with limited financial resources.
 When her father died in 1947, her mother became more rigid creating a rift between Saito and her family that would eventually lead her to live abroad.

 In 1947, Saito's mother sent her to Tokyo to study psychology at the Japan Women's University, from which she graduated in 1950.
 She then took up a teaching post at a junior high school in 1951 where she remained until 1954.
 While teaching, in 1952 she became involved with the Sōzō Biiku (Sōbi), or the 'Creative Art Education' movement.
 Founded 1952 by Teijirō Kubo, the movement focused on encouraging free will through creative expression and experimentation.
 Through this movement Saito began studying various artistic media including oil painting, sculpture, printmaking, and watercolor.
 While attending a summer camp organized by the movement, Saito met Ay-O, an artist actively engaged in avant-garde groups in Japan, such as Demokurāto Bijutsuka Kyōkai (Democratic Artists Association).
 Through Ay-O, Saito learned about the avant-garde, first in Tokyo, and then, after he moved in 1958, in New York City.

 Determined to live independently, Saito left for Hokkaidō in 1960 where she worked in construction for six months, but she soon realized her desire to continue making art.
 She moved back to Tokyo in 1961 where she explored artmaking more, but found the rigid hierarchies of the Japanese artists associations and arts institutions difficult to deal with as a self-taught member of Sobi.
 Intrigued by the reports being sent back by Ay-O, Saito also traveled to New York on a working visa in 1963, ostensibly to work as a designer for a textile wholesaler.